metalandcoffee/First-Static-Site/README.md

 # metalandcoffee.github.io
+## My first static website from scratch!

-Hi, my name is Ebonie Butler and I'm a web developer.
-This is the second prototype of my first website from scratch.
+Hi, my name is Ebonie Butler and I'm a full stack developer who specializes in WordPress and Reast.js.
+This is the first website I've ever created from scratch.
 I used HTML, CSS, Javascript (jQuery), Bootstrap Framework, Font Awesome and Flickity CSS to create this website.
-This website is being used as a blueprint for my first custom Wordpress theme.

-To view this website in the browser, go to http://metalandcoffee.github.io.
+> To view this website in the browser, go to [https://metalandcoffee.github.io](https://metalandcoffee.github.io).

-To view the Wordpress theme implementation of this website, go to http://www.metalandcoffee.com/staging.
+> My personal site can be viewed at [https://ebonie.me](https://ebonie.me).